Here's How You Can Help People Affected By Harvey

 Feeding Texas is a statewide nonprofit that works alongside state and federal relief efforts.
 The organization says it steps in during major disasters to "coordinate with the state and other providers so that relief reaches families quickly and the 'second disaster' of an unorganized response is avoided."

-Here's its list of food banks in Texas likely affected by Harvey:
+Here is its list of food banks in Texas likely to be affected by Harvey:

 Food Bank of the Golden Crescent (Victoria)